google/starlark-go/doc/spec.md

-int                          # a signed integer of arbitrary magnitude float                        # an IEEE 754 double-precision floating point number string                       # a byte string list                         # a fixed-length sequence of values tuple                        # a fixed-length sequence of values, unmodifiable dict                         # a mapping from values to values set                          # a set of values function                     # a function implemented in Starlark
+int                          # a signed integer of arbitrary magnitude float                        # an IEEE 754 double-precision floating point number string                       # a byte string list                         # a modifiable sequence of values tuple                        # an unmodifiable sequence of values dict                         # a mapping from values to values set                          # a set of values function                     # a function implemented in Starlark